 We noticed several marks on the surface of some bones that imply modification before fossilization occurred.
 These marks have an impregnation of manganese-oxide, suggesting that what caused the marks occurred soon after death and occurred on fresh bone.
-Fossil S65 (Figure 2B) has what appear to be bite marks.
-The presence of large felids and canids (Table 1; Figures 7 and 8A) in the fossil record of Sistema Calera suggests that some of the faunal remains could be the result of predator hunting and/or scavenging.
+Fossil S65 (Figure 9b) has what appear to be bite marks.
+The presence of large felids and canids (Table 1; Figures 7 and 8a) in the fossil record of Calera system suggests that some of the faunal remains could be the result of predator hunting and/or scavenging.

-Two long bones (S35 and S51; Figure 2A) and a vertebra (S05; Figure 2E) have thin and long scratching marks, which sometimes crisscross in diagnostic long crosses.
-It was also noticed that despite the presence of delicate, long bones such as ribs, most of the thick and sturdy bones of the appendages such as the femur or the humerus are broken (Figure 2C).
-It remains to be determined if they were broken prior to deposition for extracting the marrow, and if the scratch marks represent evidence of butchering by humans.
+Two long bones (S35 and S51; Figure 9a) and a vertebra (S05; Figure 9e) have thin and long scratching marks, which sometimes crisscross in diagnostic long crosses.
+It was also noticed that despite the presence of delicate, long bones such as ribs, most of the thick and sturdy bones of the appendages such as the femur or the humerus are broken (Figure 9c).
+It remains to be determined if they were broken